-Join Jungwoo Ryoo for an in-depth discussion in this video Prototype example, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Prototype example, part of Python: Design Patterns.

 - The prototype class has…four different methods,…and we'll start with the init method.…In the init method, all we're doing is…simply creating this dictionary object.…The dictionary object will be containing…the objects that will be cloned.…So let's create the dictionary object by typing…self._objects,…and then the second method is register object.…